tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	]

-We have added a new path which contains a parameter `<slug:category_name_slug>`.
-This indicates to django that we want to match a string which is a slug, and to assign it to `category_name_slug`.
-You will notice that this variable name is what we pass through to the view `show_category`.
-You can also extract out other variables like strings and integers, see the [Django documentation on URL paths](https://docs.djangoproject.com/en/2.0/ref/urls/) for more details.
-If you need to parse more complicated expressions you can use `re_path()` instead of `path()` which will allow you to match all sorts of regular (and iregular) expressions.
-Luckily for us Django provides matches for the most common patterns.
+We have added a new mapping which contains a parameter, represented by `<slug:category_name_slug>`.
+This indicates to Django that we want to match a string which is a `slug`, and to assign it to variable `category_name_slug`.
+You will notice that this variable name is what we pass through to the view `show_category()`.
+If these two names do not match exactly, Django will get confused and raise an error.
+Instead of slugs, you can also extract out other variables like strings and integers.
+Refer to the [Django documentation on URL paths](https://docs.djangoproject.com/en/2.0/ref/urls/) for more details.
+If you need to parse more complicated expressions, you can use `re_path()` instead of `path()`.
+This will allow you to match all sorts of regular (and irregular) expressions.
+Luckily for us, Django provides matches for the most common patterns.

 <!-->
 We have added in a rather complex entry that will invoke `view.show_category()` when the URL pattern `r'^category/(?P<category_name_slug>[\w\-]+)/$'` is matched.